ai4ce/DeepSoRo/README.md

 We recommand to use conda to install the required packages.

 python>=3.6

 pytorch>=1.4

 pytorch3d>=0.2.0

 open3d>=0.10.0

-please check https://github.com/facebookresearch/pytorch3d/blob/master/INSTALL.md for pytorch3d installation
+Please check https://github.com/facebookresearch/pytorch3d/blob/master/INSTALL.md for pytorch3d installation.

 ## Citation
 If you find DeepSoRo useful in your research, please cite: